sangyun884/Face2Webtoon/README.md

 |2|man_glasses|17->49|
 |3|woman_glasses|15->38|

-Even after I collected data for group 2 and 3, webtoon dataset has severe imbalances between groups.
-As a result, source images were translated to dominant group(group 0) so that attributes like gender, glasses were lost.
+Even after I collected more data for group 2 and 3, there are severe imbalances between groups.
+As a result, model failed to translate to spare groups, for example, group 2 and 3.

-FID score : 150.23

 ## U-GAT-IT + Few Shot Transfer